Topic Number 653 - IRS Notices and Bills, Penalties, and Interest Charges

 - In addition, if you file a return but don't pay all tax owed on time, you'll generally have to pay a late payment penalty.
 The failure-to-pay penalty is one-half of one percent for each month, or part of a month, up to a maximum of 25%, of the amount of tax that remains unpaid from the due date of the return until the tax is paid in full.
 The one-half of one percent rate increases to one percent if the tax remains unpaid 10 days after the IRS issues a notice of intent to levy property.
 If you file your return by its due date and request an installment agreement, the one-half of one percent rate decreases to one-quarter of one percent for any month in which an installment agreement is in effect.
 Be aware that the IRS applies payments to the tax first, then any penalty, then to interest.
 Any penalty amount that appears on your bill is generally the total amount of the penalty up to the date of the notice, not the penalty amount charged each month.
 See Topic No. 202 for information about payment options.

 - If you owe tax and don't file on time, there's also a penalty for not filing on time.
 The failure-to-file penalty is usually five percent of the tax owed for each month, or part of a month that your return is late, up to a maximum of 25%.
-If your return is over 60 days late, there's also a minimum penalty for late filing; it's the lesser of $210 or 100 percent of the tax owed.
+If your return is over 60 days late, there's also a minimum penalty for late filing; it's the lesser of $210 (for tax returns required to be filed in 2019) or 100 percent of the tax owed.
 See Topic No. 304 for information about extensions to file, if you can't file on time.

 You must file your return and pay your tax by the due date to avoid interest and penalty charges.
 Often, you can borrow the funds necessary to pay your tax at a lower effective rate than the combined IRS interest and penalty rate.

 Electronic payment options, available on our Payments page, are the most convenient ways for you to pay your federal taxes.
 However, if you decide to pay by mail, be sure to return the tear-off stub on your bill and use our return envelope, if provided.
-In order to make sure your payment credits properly to your account, please:
+To make sure your payment credits properly to your account, please:

 - Make your check or money order payable to the United States Treasury